gajus/moa/README.md

 ### Model builder

-[MOA build script](https://github.com/gajus/moa#building-models) fetches all of the database attributes to build models.
-Each model has definition of the columns (column name, type, etc.) and constraints.
-The primary purpose of this script is to reduce manually typed duplication of data representation.
+[MOA builder script](https://github.com/gajus/moa#building-models) generates model file for each table using attributes fetched from the database.
+These attributes define column names, type, constraints, etc. The primary purpose of this script is to reduce manually typed duplication of data representation.
+However, you need to build these files every time you change database schema.

 ### Mother